-- 18.1 Mutual understanding, openness on these sort of sensitive issues, and basic respect for each other are the greatest safeguard of the integrity of the Council, its Members and Officers. - 18.2 This Protocol was first adopted by the Council as part of the Constitution on 5th July 2005 and revised in September 2006.. - 18.3 Copies of the Protocol will be issued to all Members as part of the Constitution upon election.
+- 18.1 Mutual understanding, openness on these sort of sensitive issues, and basic respect for each other are the greatest safeguard of the integrity of the Council, its Members and Officers. - 18.2 This Protocol was first adopted by the Council as part of the Constitution on 5th July 2005 and revised in September 2006 and again in January 2014. - 18.3 Copies of the Protocol are available on the Council's website as part of the Constitution.